florintp-onboarding/yaml2json_json2yaml/README.md

 # Convert yaml2json and json2yaml files using Python

 This repository provide basic Python tools to convert YAML to JSON or JSON to YAML files.
-It was tested on Python3 with regular config files (YAML).
+It was tested on MAC OS (M1) and Ubuntu (23.04) Python3 (3.11.7) with regular config files (YAML).

 # Requirements
 - Python 3